mike-lischke/java2typescript/doc/configuration.md

 * **prefix** (string, optional): content which is inserted before the first generated source line (e.g. linter settings).

-* **convertAnnotations** (boolean, optional, experimental): if true then an attempt is made to convert (some) of the Java annotations to Typescript decorators.
-This is not fully working, so use with care.
+* **convertAnnotations** (boolean, optional): if true then Java annotations are converted to Typescript decorator names.
+You have to provide implementations for these decorators.

 * **lib** (string, optional): specifies a path (relative to the current path or absolute) which holds additional TS source files (like for MurmurHash or decorators), that are used in the generated code.